Salzach: Course

 The Salzach is the main river in the Austrian state of Salzburg.
 The source is located on the edge of the Kitzbühel Alps near Krimml in the western Pinzgau region.
 Its headstreams drain several alpine pastures at around 2300 m (metres above the Adriatic), between Krimml and the Tyrolean state border, 3–5 km north of the Gerlos Pass on the slopes of the Salzachgeier (2466 m) and the nearby Schwebenkopf peak 2,354 m).

 From here, it runs eastwards through a large valley via Bruck south of Lake Zell to Schwarzach im Pongau.
 It then turns northwards and passes Sankt Johann im Pongau.
-North of here, the Salzach forms the narrow Salzachöfen Gorge between the Berchtesgaden Alps and the Tennen Mountains and then flows to Hallein and the city of Salzburg.
+North of here, the Salzach forms the narrow Salzachöfen Gorge between the Berchtesgaden Alps and the Tennen Mountains and before flowing to Hallein and the city of Salzburg.

 From the junction with its Saalach tributary in the northern Salzburg basin, the Salzach forms the border between Bavaria, Germany and the Austrian states of Salzburg and Upper Austria for almost 70 km.
 Cities on the banks in this lower section include Laufen and its sister town Oberndorf bei Salzburg, Tittmoning, and Burghausen.
 All these towns have border crossings.

-The river finally joins the Inn in Haiming between Burghausen and Braunau.
+The river finally empties into the Inn in Haiming between Burghausen and Braunau.